 NOTE 3: Remote UE may have performed successfully or initiated NSSAA for the S-NSSAI from a previous Registration with Relay UE's AMF or another AMF.
-In that case the Relay UE's AMF may retrieve the current NSSAA status from Remote UE context (as described in sol#10).
+In that case, the Relay UE's AMF may retrieve the current NSSAA status from the Remote UE context (as described in sol#10).

 9. The relay establishes the PC5 link security with the Remote UE using the key material generated from step 7.
 This step is skipped in case of failure indication in message 8.